LITdevs/nyalib/README.md

 1. Make sure you did not include the file extension in the cache call, or the get call
 2. Make sure you did not start either path with a /
 3. Make sure you call await nyaFile.waitAllCached() BEFORE trying to retrieve a cached asset, if you can't, use await nyaFile.getAsset* methods

+### Help!!
+I loaded a nyafile and the browser says out of memory?

+something too big

+I found that putting 70MB flac audio in the nyafile caused a bunch of issues